Oath Keepers founder guilty of sedition in U.S. Capitol attack plot | Law-Order

 Oath Keepers founder guilty of sedition in U.S. Capitol attack plot

+They denied plotting any attack or seeking to block Congress from certifying the election results, though Watkins admitted to impeding police officers protecting the Capitol.
+Rhodes told the jury he had no plan to storm the Capitol and did not learn that some of his fellow Oath Keepers had breached the building until after the riot had ended.

+Oath Keepers founder Stewart Rhodes, and another leader of the right-wing group, were found guilty on Tuesday of seditious conspiracy for the attack on the U.S. Capitol by Donald Trump supporters, an important win for the Justice Department.
 The verdicts against Rhodes and four co-defendants, after three days of deliberations by the 12-member jury, came in the highest-profile trial so far to emerge from the deadly Jan.
-6, 2021, assault on the U.S. Capitol, with other high-profile trials due to begin next month.
-Rhodes, a Yale Law School-educated former Army paratrooper and disbarred attorney, was accused by prosecutors during an eight-week trial of fomenting a plot to use force to try to block Congress from certifying Democratic President Joe Biden's election victory over Trump, a Republican.

-Stewart Rhodes, founder of the right-wing Oath Keepers militia group, was found guilty on Tuesday of seditious conspiracy for last year's attack on the U.S. Capitol in a failed bid to overturn then-President Donald Trump's 2020 election loss - an important victory for the Justice Department.
-The verdicts against Rhodes and four co-defendants, after three days of deliberations by the 12-member jury, came in the highest-profile trial so far to emerge from the deadly Jan.
-6, 2021, assault on the U.S. Capitol, with other high-profile trials due to begin next month.
+6, 2021, assault on the U.S. Capitol, a failed bid to overturn then-President Trump's 2020 election defeat.

+'MIXED BAG' Rhodes' lawyer Ed Tarpley called the verdicts "a mixed bag."

+"We are grateful for the not guilty verdicts received.
+We are disappointed in the guilty verdicts," Tarpley told reporters outside court.
+"There was no evidence introduced to indicate there was a plan to attack the Capitol."
 Prosecutors during the trial said Rhodes and his co-defendants planned to use force to prevent Congress from formally certifying Biden's election victory.
 Meggs, Watkins and Harrelson all entered the Capitol clad in tactical gear.
-The defendants was were accused of creating a "quick reaction force" that prosecutors said positioned at a nearby Virginia hotel and was equipped with firearms that could be quickly transported into Washington if summoned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)